FrankChen2023/test/README.md

 A: This situation always happen when you make changes but not upload file in 'Source' directory.
 Take it easy, it won't lead to any crash or unexpected.
 #### Q: I upload a PDF file but no content in the result (created files).
 A: It may happen if the system has processed more than 30 pages within 24 hours.
 When a same IP uses Trancribus frequently in a period, it will always receive a ban (last for 24 hours) from Transcribus.
 If so, please try your work after the ban, and notice that the existed files in '_dataset' may need to be deleted manually.
+#### Q: I change the file name in the datasets, but it doesn't work on the site.
+A: Please check whether you keep the title value same as the file name after you change.
+The name on the site is according to the title value, which is part of the content of files in datasets.
+You can find the line very easily in the '_datasets' --> open the file you change and edit it.
+We strongly suggest you to change the title value whenever you change the dataset filename.
 # Any other IT question:
 #### Please contact team Charlie
 #### Frank Chen (z.chen5.21@abdn.ac.uk / frankchen2202@163.com)